-11. Plastic Bits 'N Pieces
+11. Plastic Bits' N Pieces

-- 1. Using scissors, have the girls cut up the plastic objects into little pieces. - 2.
+- 1. Using scissors, have the youth cut up the plastic objects into little pieces. - 2.
 Place all the small plastic pieces in a pile on a table. - 3.
-Ask the girls to blow on the pile of plastic.
+Ask the youth to blow on the pile of plastic.
 Observe what happens.
 Did some types of plastics move (e.g. the lighter plastics) while other types of plastics (e.g. the heavier plastics) did not?
 Notice that not all plastics are the same.
 List some characteristics that plastics have that can help separate them. - 4.
-Ask the girls to analyze the tools that are in front of them.
+Ask the youth to analyze the tools that are in front of them.
 Consider how the balloon, tape, container, and water can be used to separate the plastics.
-Can you do something with the balloon to help it attract or pull some plastic objects away from other plastic objects?
-For example, rubbing a balloon against your hair will electrically charge it.
-Can you do something with the container (e.g. shake the plastic inside it) to help separate the plastic?